-If a 'Mast Group' conditional evaluates to 'true' and causes an aspect change, then its associated delay is triggered and the evaluation process is ended for that group by skipping forward past the next 'End Item'.
+If a conditional evaluates to 'Exit group', then the evaluation process is ended for that group by skipping forward past the next 'Last (Single)' item.
 Once the delay runs to completion then its associated events are sent. (produced) From one through four events may be sent.
 This allows for the creation of basic multiple lamp signal head control.

-If no conditional in a 'Mast Group' evaluates as true, then the evaluation simply proceeds to the next logic item with no resulting event being produced.
+If no conditional in a 'Mast Group' evaluates as 'Send', then the evaluation simply proceeds to the next logic item with no resulting event being produced.